Pillar Page Examples: Two Real Topic Clusters

 Pillar pages benefit SEO by building topical authority, strengthening internal linking architecture, improving user experience, and targeting a wider range of relevant keywords from a single, comprehensive content hub.
 When paired with properly structured cluster content, pillar pages signal to Google that a site comprehensively covers a subject — one of the strongest signals for ranking in competitive keyword clusters.

-• Targets a Wider Range of Keywords: By covering a broad topic, you target various relevant keywords and phrases — increasing your chances of appearing in search results across different related queries.
+• Targets a Wider Range of Keywords: By covering a broad topic, you address various relevant queries — increasing your chances of appearing across different related searches.

-• Enhances Internal Linking: Pillar pages naturally link to cluster content, helping search engines understand your site's hierarchy and distribute ranking power effectively.
+• Enhances Internal Linking: Pillar pages naturally link to cluster content, helping search engines understand your site’s hierarchy and distribute ranking power.
+Zyppy’s analysis of 23 million links found URLs with 40–44 internal links receive 4x more clicks than pages with fewer than 5.

-• Drives Long-Term Organic Traffic: Pillar pages are evergreen content — they remain relevant and useful for a long time, continually attracting visitors and generating organic traffic months or years after publication.
+• Drives Long-Term Organic Traffic: Pillar pages are evergreen — they remain relevant and useful, continuing to attract visitors months or years after publication, provided they are kept current.

 Pillar pages help to build trust with users and search engines and assist in building your website’s E-E-A-T (experience, expertise, authoritativeness, and trustworthiness).